Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In response to these ballistic missile tests, the United States imposed new sanctions on Iranian defense firms, units of the Iranian Revolutionary Guards, Iran’s Mahan Air, and two firms in the United Arab Emirates.
 These sanctions targeted entities that aided Mahan Air in smuggling various supplies into Syria and played a supportive role in the country’s latest missile tests.

 U.S., German, British, and French officials expressed their opinions that the missile test was “in defiance” of Resolution 2231 in a letter to UN Secretary-General Ban Ki-moon on March 29, 2016.
-The letter stated that the missiles launched were “inherently capable” of delivering nuclear weapons, and encouraged the Security Council to respond appropriately to the Iranian aggression.
+The letter stated that the missiles launched were “inherently capable” of delivering nuclear weapons and encouraged the Security Council to respond appropriately to the Iranian aggression.
 Following the launch, Iranian Supreme Leader Ayatollah Khamenei offered support to the IRGC, bluntly stating, “Those who say the future is in negotiations, not in missiles, are either ignorant or traitors” (Reuters, March 30, 2016).

-Iranian officials announced that they had tested a significantly more accurate ballistic missile with a 2,000-kilometer range on May 9, 2016.
+Iranian officials announced they had tested a significantly more accurate ballistic missile with a 2,000-kilometer range on May 9, 2016.
 The missile tested in early May can be remote-guided to an accuracy of within 8 meters of its target, according to Deputy Chief of Staff of the Iranian Armed Forces Brigadier General Ali Abdollahi.

 Iran test-fired a North Korean BM-25 Musudan ballistic missile on July 11, 2016, which exploded shortly after launch.